 An estimated 2,000 chemicals are introduced every year for use in everyday items including food, personal care products and prescription drugs.
 The effects of many of these chemicals remain unknown.

-There are more than 1,100 companies in the EU and USA that produce or import hazardous chemicals that are likely to be banned or restricted in the near future.
+At the time of publishing, there are more than 1,100 companies in the EU and USA that produce or import hazardous chemicals that are likely to be banned or restricted soon.